 Combined Degree Description

 Applicants should consult the FIU catalog for the most updated requirements.
 To access the requirements for the MA in AADS in FIU's catalog, please click here.
+For additional information regarding requirements and admissions, students can also visit the department website.

 To be considered for admission, students must meet the following requirements: